 You can do much more with your University Google account than just send and receive emails:

-Google Hangouts is a way of communicating with others virtually.
+Google Meet is a way of communicating with others virtually.
 Up to 25 people can join in the same video conference and you can easily share your screen with others.
 Great for working on group projects when getting together in-person proves difficult.

 Google Drive allows organisation and storage of files accessible from anywhere using your University email.

 Google Docs is an online word processing package.
 Files can be shared so that multiple authors can work on a document simultaneously (great for group projects).
 Click on tools and you will find a dictation option if you prefer speaking to writing.

 Lucidchart Diagrams is a visual communication tool that can create mind maps,flow charts and other useful diagrams.

 Translate: Does exactly what you expect!